bcgov/Technology-Code-of-Practice/README.md

 ●	Breaking up services in line with industry best practices including using a lean sourcing approach, pre-procurement market engagement and being as open as possible
 ●	Where you use off the shelf products and services, avoiding customizations that stops you from maintaining, upgrading or removing these products and services in future
-●	Complying with the [UK] Greening Government Commitments to reduce your organisation’s environmental impact
+●	Complying with the [UK] Greening Government Commitments to reduce your organization’s environmental impact

 #### Use common government sourcing routes